 Many CRNAs perform administrative functions for departments of anesthesia.
 The services provided by these department directors and managers are extremely important to the overall functioning of an anesthesia department and directly affect the efficiency and quality of service provided.
 These functions include personnel and resource management, financial management, quality assurance, risk management and continuing education.

-CRNAs serve on a variety of institutional committees and participate as instructors in staff development and continuing education programs for both professional and nonprofessional staff members.
+CRNAs serve on various institutional committees and participate as instructors in staff development and continuing education programs for both professional and nonprofessional staff members.

 CRNAs hold staff and committee appointments with state and federal governmental agencies such as state boards of nursing and the U.S. Food and Drug Administration.
 CRNAs are also actively involved in professional and standard-setting organizations such as the American Society for Testing and Materials.

 Nurse anesthetists have been involved as investigators, collaborators, consultants, assistants, interpreters and users of research findings since the beginning of the 20th century.
 Movement of nurse anesthesia educational programs into graduate educational frameworks has allowed students to graduate with basic skills for undertaking research.
 In addition, there is a growing number of CRNA faculty, credentialed at the graduate level, who regularly sponsor and consult in research endeavors and act as project directors or principal investigators for funded research in university settings.
 The AANA Foundation is a nonprofit organization that promotes and facilitates research.
 The foundation established the Doctoral Mentorship Program to encourage seasoned researchers and novice researchers to share ideas and help each other.
 The group includes CRNAs with doctoral degrees as well those in doctoral programs.